What’s on the Media Technology Horizon? By Emilio L. Zapata, president Tedial

 Traditional broadcasters are also being challenged because their audience for linear playout is decreasing.
 Even when viewers are watching on a large television at home, they want to choose the time to do it.

 Allied to this is the move to consume content on other devices.
 In the past broadcasters have simply repurposed content but that is not enough today.
 Specific content is needed to fit with the display of multiples devices and the media consumption habits of viewers.

 The solution is to take a transmedia approach.
 This goes beyond reformatting and transcoding, to create versions of the content that are appropriate for each device.
 That might be football highlights sent to a mobile device within moments of a goal, or retelling a drama in five-minute chunks, for example.

 A single asset, then, might have many different ways to tell the same story.
 When searching the archive, you need first to find the asset, but then you need to navigate that asset, through what we call the “media set”.
 That media set will include all the versions, plus all the associated material.
-The MAM has to bring together metadata from multiple sources, which includes increasing the use of AI to generate metadata, as well as the information generated through the application of business rules.
+The MAM (media asset management) has to bring together metadata from multiple sources, which includes increasing the use of AI to generate metadata, as well as the information generated through the application of business rules.

 IMF is critical in developing these complex relationships to bind together transmedia assets.
 As broadcasters and production companies appreciate the richness that IMF brings, they’re also beginning to see how it offers huge savings in storage cost, processing and time to delivery.
 If you need to make a change, you do it only once and it ripples through every version that it affects.
 By linking IMF delivery to a set of business rules, you can automate delivery to a very large extent.